- Applying to study

 - Purses or wallets.
 These items must be placed in your bag or placed on your desk visible to the exam supervisor at all times.

-- Mobile phones and electronic devices.
-Mobiles and electronic devices must be switched off including all alarms and message alerts and placed face up on your desk visible to the exam supervisor at all times.
-Electronic devices include, but are not limited to: iPods, iPads, tablets, PDAs, handheld computers
+- Mobile phones and similar communication devices.
+Mobiles and communication devices must be switched off including all alarms and message alerts and placed face up on your desk visible to the exam supervisor at all times.

 - Water in a clear container.
 You may not bring food unless it is specified in your Academic Integration Plan.